 Two very different characters are obliged to work together to solve a crime.
-The premise is very often, but not always, expressed in trailers and pitches as "She's an X. He's a Y. Together, they fight crime!"
+The premise is very often, but not always, expressed in trailers and pitches as "One's an X. One's a Y. Together, they fight crime!"
 So much that it's almost become a Stock Phrase.
 Expect lots of cultural clash humor arising both from different policing traditions and from general personal differences between the two characters.
 Sometimes the ante will be raised by making the crime-fighters from two groups that are actively antagonistic.

 The story often (but not always) involves one character being on his own turf while the other character is a visitor.
 If there is a sequel, the character who was on his home turf in the first story will probably be visiting the home turf of the other character (the reverse situation).